jerneyio/dw-column-formatter/README.md

 1. `python3 -m unittest col-align.Test`

 ## Notes
 Please note this code has only been created to run on Mac and I have no plans to port it to other systems.
-It is also only been tested against the unit tests.
+It has also only been tested against the unit tests.